theVerySharpFlat/RambunctionVision2021/README.md

 #### MacOS (with homebrew):
 https://brew.sh

-*None: homebrew dose not currently work on the school computers, but I am working on a workaround*
+*None: homebrew dose not currently work on the school computers, but I am planning on asking permission shortly*
 ```
 $ brew install cmake
 $ brew install opencv